smart-on-fhir/smart-on-fhir.github.io/sandbox/howto/index.md

 ### Step 1

-Log into the OpenID Connect Server at [https://authorize.smartplatforms.org](https://authorize.smartplatforms.org) and click on `Register a new client` in `Self-servixe client registration`.
+Log into the OpenID Connect Server at [https://authorize.smartplatforms.org](https://authorize.smartplatforms.org) and click on `Register a new client` in `Self-service client registration`.

 <div style='text-align: center'>
   <img src="/assets/img/newapp1.png" />